theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 {{< tweet 1241812327151910914 >}}

 My folks were paranoid about ordering food from outside.
 But being a Bangalorean, avoiding street food is impossible for me.
-Once, we ordered some _chāt_ while working on our volunteering report at my friend's place, and were fine:
+Once, we ordered some _chāt_ while working on our volunteering report at my friend's place:

 {{< figure src="https://blogfiles.ramiyer.me/2021/images/street-food.jpg" alt="My friends and I religiously hogging some chāt." caption="My friends and I religiously hogging some chāt.
 (We had removed our masks for a little while because we _knew_ that the terrace of my friend's house was safe.)" >}}

+I was in self-quarantine at the time to prevent transmitting a potential infection to my family.
+My being fine at the end of the quarantine convinced them that ordering food was safe.
 We have been ordering food since.
 At home.
 All good.
 The disease has not spread through food so far.

 ## On the sense of smell